radical-teach/major-project-group33/README.md

 **Example would be sprint1 or sprint2

+**NOTE: When typing in City/town names make sure there is no space after prompt
+  ex: Enter start locationBelmar
+  Above would be an example of a user input

 The program will run and load up a map of the area, in this case it is New Jersey, then it will ask the user for the number of trucks/routes that are needed.
 After that it will ask the user to enter a starting location and an ending location for each route,